embarktrucks/vcan_gateway_router/README.md

 # Hook up (Truck Install)
 - Connect CAN 1 of the router at the VCAN extension behind the green 9-pin OEM diagnostic port
 - Connect CAN 2 into the daisy-chain (twisted pair at the end of the M12 cable connected to the VCAN hub)

+# Reverting to Default Firmware
+To revert to original firmware, first rename the file "main_original_fw.c" to "main.c" then rename or remove the main.c associated with the filtering active firmware.
+Now you'll be able to run the "make clean" then "make all" commands to wipe the last created .bin file, and create the .bin associated with the original/out-of-the-box functionality.